 OTB requires its agents to comply with the policy and procedures.
-Compliance is monitored by the Privacy Officer in accordance with OICR's Policy and Procedures in Respect of a Privacy Audit, which addresses the consequences of breach.
+Compliance is monitored by the Privacy Officer in accordance with OICR's Policy and Procedures in Respect of a Security and a Privacy Audit, which addresses the consequences of breach.
 The policy and procedures stipulate that audits are performed every two years and more frequently as required.
 The Privacy Officer will assume primary responsibility for the privacy audit in collaboration with the OTB Director.

-The policy and procedures require agents to provide notice at the first reasonable opportunity of a breach or potential breach of privacy, in accordance with OICR's Policy and Procedures for Privacy Breach Management for identifying a breach of privacy, reporting a breach of privacy and actions to be taken following a breach of privacy.
+The policy and procedures also require agents to notify OTB at the first reasonable opportunity, in accordance with its Policy and Procedures for Information Security and Privacy Breach Management, if an agent breaches or believes there may have been a breach of this policy or its procedures. .